leilist/Monolayer-Water-PhaseDiagram-Data/README.md

 This directory contains AIMD examples of main 2D ices in NVT ensembles by cp2k.

-Three files, i.e. BASIS_MOLOPT, GTH_POTENTIALS and vdW_kernel_table.dat, can be found in the data directory of cp2k installation directory.
+BASIS_MOLOPT, GTH_POTENTIALS and vdW_kernel_table.dat can be found in the 'data' directory of the cp2k source code.

 * `env`:
-Environments and version information for running cp2k, DeePMD-kit and LAMMPS.
+Environments and version information for cp2k, DeePMD-kit and LAMMPS.

 **DeePMD-kit**
 https://github.com/deepmodeling/deepmd-kit/releases/tag/v2.0.1
-The released installation file deepmd-kit-2.0.1-cuda11.3_gpu-Linux-x86_64.sh is used.
+The released file deepmd-kit-2.0.1-cuda11.3_gpu-Linux-x86_64.sh is used for installation

 **cp2k**
 https://www.cp2k.org/
 cp2k-9.1 is used.
-The needed environment is written in the file cp2k.setup.
+The environment settings can be found in the file 'cp2k.setup'.

 **LAMMPS**
 https://www.lammps.org/
-The DeePMD-kit has compiled and supplied a executable LAMMPS inside, which is used.
+The executable LAMMPS pre-compiled in the DeePMD-kit is used.

+* `aimd_cp2k`:
+Examples of AIMD simulations used to confirm the MLFF-MD results

 * `mlff_deepmd`:
-The training scripts of DeePMD-kit.
+ref_data_collection: scripts used to collect training data
+train_test_data: reference data used to develop the MLFF model (MLFF energies are also included.
+See readme.txt for details)
+deepmd_settings: DeePMD setting files used to train the MLFF model of the 2D water.
-The MLFF model of DeePMD-kit.
+deepmd_model: the developed MLFF model of the 2D water.
-The DFT data for training and the predictions by the MLFF model.
-An example of cp2k job to calculate the energy and force for a given atomic configuration.

 * `npt_lammps`:
-Inputs and examples of NPT MD by MLFF and LAMMPS in DeePMD-kit.
+Examples of MD simulations with the NPT ensemble using the LAMMPS in DeePMD-kit based on the MLFF model.

 * `ti_lammps`:
-Inputs and examples of TI MD for the free energy calculation by MLFF and LAMMPS in DeePMD-kit.
+Examples of free-energy calculations with the thermodynamics integration method using the LAMMPS in DeePMD-kit based on the MLFF model.

 * `xyz_2D_ices`:
-Atomic configurations of the main 2D ices in this work.
+Atomic configurations of the main 2D ices reported in our work.